Code-Institute-Submissions/shake-n-stir/README.md

 ## User Stories

 * I want a website that allows me to create my cocktail recipes.
-* I would like other users to view my created cocktail recipes.
 * I want a website where I can view other people's cocktail recipes.
 * I want the ability to search for cocktails on the website.
 * I want a website that is easily accessed on my mobile phone and tablet.